rubinovk/integration-faults/examples/Real-Example-#1.md

 Original unit test cases did not detect the problem, because they were focused
 on individual components and not on their interactions.

-This is a test case developers used to verify that problem is gone:
+This is a test case developers used to verify that the problem is gone:

 ```java
 	/**